Chronology - Adaptation Committee

 At its seventh meeting the

-and re-elected Mr. Juan Hoffmaister (Bolivia, Plurinational State of) as
+(Canada) and re-elected Mr. Juan Hoffmaister (Bolivia, Plurinational State of) as

 Co-Chair.
-Relevant progress was made, including in the areas of coherence and collaboration, with
+Relevant progress was made, including in the areas of coherence and

-to give that matter a focused discussion space under agenda item on
+discussions and to give that matter a focused discussion space under agenda item on

 means of implementation.
 The involvement of external experts was further perceived

-as a good

-as an open discussion day to exchange views and ideas for the next workplan of the
+as well as an open discussion day to exchange views and ideas for the next workplan

 1–14 December: COP 20, Lima, Peru

-adaptation plans.
+national adaptation plans.
 It requested Parties, operating entities of the

-Financial Mechanism and other relevant entities working on adaptation to consider the recommendations contained
+Financial Mechanism and other relevant entities working on adaptation to consider

 29 September to 1 October: Sixth meeting of the Adaptation Committee, Bonn,